rotimiakinrinde/Sales-Performance-Analysis/README.md

 ### Problem Statement

 Ken’s Supplies seeks to gain deeper insights into its sales performance across various product subcategories.
-The challenge is to analyze year-over-year sales trends, profit margins, and product subcategory performance to enhance decision-making regarding inventory management, pricing strategies, and future product investments.
+The challenge is to analyse year-over-year sales trends, profit margins, and product subcategory performance to enhance decision making regarding inventory management, pricing strategies, and future product investments.